leiffredrickson/leiffredrickson/projects.md

 ---
 ## Mapping, Data Visualization and Digital Humanities

+**Enviro-History**

+In March 2018, I launched a website, [Enviro-History](www.enviro-history.com) that will host visualizations and writings about environmental history, geared toward the public, educators and students.
+Currently the site includes a timeline and animated map [visualization](http://enviro-history.com/visualizations/mysis/) of "invasive" shrimp introductions, as well as essays on art and music as it relates to environmental history.

-**American Panorama**
+**"Renewing Inequality," American Panorama**

-From 2015 to 2016, I held a fellowship from the Mellon Foundation to help the University of Richmond's Digital Scholarship Lab produce ideas for the online digital atlas, [American Panorama](https://dsl.richmond.edu/panorama).
-With fellow Brent Cebul, I worked on conceptualizing and finding data for maps of urban renewal, public housing and highway building.
-These maps are still forthcoming.
-The extant American Panorama maps are amazing and award-winning.
+From 2015 to 2016, I held a fellowship from the Mellon Foundation to help the University of Richmond's Digital Scholarship Lab where I helped conceptualize and research a national map of urban renewal and its consequences.
+It has been published as "[Renewing Inequality](https://dsl.richmond.edu/panorama/renewal/)," part of the [American Panorama](https://dsl.richmond.edu/panorama) digital history atlas.

 **American Yawp**
 I authored environmental history sections for three chapters of the _American Yawp_, an online, open-source, and subsequently award-winning, U.S. history textbook.